Storage of audiometric testing data

 As some background into how the data is stored and accessed within The Noise Chap Ltd.

-All computers used to access or store the data have a fully encrypted password-protected drive - Bitlocker for the Windows equipment and Mac drive-level encryption for those on the Dark Side.
-All computers have user passwords enabled.
+All computers used to access or store the data have a fully encrypted password-protected drive - Bitlocker for the Windows equipment and Mac drive-level encryption for those on the warm and cosy Dark Side.
+All computers also have user passwords enabled.

 All data is backed up to a second fully-encrypted computer in the office to give an on-site secure backup.

-All audiometry data is also backed up offsite to a could provider to ensure it is never lost.
-The cloud backup is encrypted.
+All the data is also then backed up offsite to a could provider to ensure it is never lost.
+The offsite backup is encrypted.

-Audiograms are not emailed between Noise Chap personnel, with the secure off-site cloud backup used to move them between computers as needed.
+Audiograms are not emailed between Noise Chap personnel, with off-site cloud backup used to move them between computers as needed.